 The pivotal role of wholesalers

-Over recent years, wholesalers have tended to consolidate, with some unexpected alliances between food-focused wholesalers and bar suppliers, creating synergies between non-competing players.
+In recent years, wholesalers have tended to consolidate, with some unexpected alliances between food-focused wholesalers and bar suppliers, creating synergies between non-competing players.
 Despite their influence, wholesalers remain fairly conservative in the way they operate.
 Due to limited data exploitation and low digitalization rate, they are not leading the transformation of the distribution ecosystem.
-Expect traditional processes when it comes to operating systems, except when dealing with specific actors, among which AEON.

-Japan’s food and beverage market major types of retailers
+Types of retailers in Japan’s food and beverage market

-Here are some of the most notable players on the off-trade and on-trade sides to keep in mind for your Japan market entry.
+Here are some of the most notable retail types to keep in mind for when considering a Japan entry.

 Japanese retailers